-Department in accordance with the provisions of Tex.
+- (17) Public Information Request Fee.
+Public information requests are processed by the Department in accordance with the provisions of Tex.
 Gov't Code, Chapter 552.
-The Department uses the guidelines promulgated by the Office of the Attorney General to determine the cost of copying and other costs of production.

-- (18) Adjustment of Fees by the Department and Notification of Fees. (§2306.6716(b)) All fees charged by the Department in the administration of the tax credit and Direct Loan programs may be revised by the Department from time to time as necessary to ensure that such fees compensate the Department for its administrative costs and expenses.
-Unless otherwise determined by the Department, all revised fees shall apply to all Applications in process and all Developments in operation at the time of such revisions. - (19) Determination Notice Reinstatement Fee.
-Applications that receive an affirmative Board Determination, but for which closing on the bonds does not occur prior to the Certificate of Reservation expiration date, and which subsequently have that docket number withdrawn from the TBRB, may have their Determination Notice reinstated.
-Prior to the re-issuance of the Determination Notice, the Applicant must submit a \$1,000 fee for staff review and processing of the Certification of Tax Exempt Bond Applications with New Docket Numbers in accordance with §11.201(2)(E) of this chapter. - (20) Appraisal Review Fee.
-Applicants required to submit an Appraisal must submit an Appraisal Review Fee for priority Applications on or before the Market Analysis Delivery Date in an amount to be provided to the Applicant by the Department no later than seven days prior to the date the fee is due, and not to exceed \$6,000.
-If an Application becomes a priority Application after the Market Analysis Delivery Date, the Appraisal Review Fee is due within 7 calendar days of publication of the updated Application Log.
+The Department uses the guidelines promulgated by the Office of the Attorney General to determine the cost of copying and other costs of production. - (18) Adjustment of Fees by the Department and Notification of Fees. (§2306.6716(b)) All fees charged by the Department in the administration of the Housing Tax Credit and Direct Loan programs may be revised by the Department from time to time as necessary to ensure that such fees compensate the Department for its administrative costs and expenses.
+Unless otherwise determined by the Department, all revised fees shall apply to all Applications in process and all Developments in operation at the time of such revisions.

-§11.902 Appeals Process
+(19) Appraisal Review Fee.

+- (A) Competitive HTC Applications.
+Applicants required to submit an Appraisal must submit an Appraisal Review Fee for priority Applications on or before the Market Analysis Delivery Date.
+If an Application becomes a priority Application after the Market Analysis Delivery Date, the Appraisal Review Fee is due in response to the initial Administrative Deficiency issued by the Department, which will request payment for the fee. - (B) Tax Exempt Bond Developments.
+Applicants required to submit an Appraisal must submit the Appraisal Review Fee with the Application.
+For Applications that are withdrawn prior to the Third Party Appraisal Review, the Appraisal Review Fee will be refunded upon request. - (C) The Appraisal Review Fee will be \$1,875 per Application.

+§11.902.-Appeals Process.